auvagha-jb/auvagha-jb/README.md

 ### Hi there 👋
-- 🔭 I’m currently studying at CMU Africa
+- 🔭 I’m currently studying at Carnegie Mellon University Africa
-- 🌱 I’m currently learning Python for Data Analysis
+- 🌱 I’m currently learning
+    - Python for Data Analysis
+    - Data, Inference and Applied Machine Learning
+    - Strategic use of Information in Enterprises
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jerry-auvagha/)

 <!--